 Let S be the superclass of the immediately enclosing class.
-Let f be the result of looking up method m in S with respect to the current library L. If f is a concrete method then i evaluates to the closurization of super.m with respect to superclass S(16.18.1).
+Let f be the result of looking up method m in S with respect to the current library L. If method lookup succeeds then i evaluates to the closurization of method f with respect to superclass S (16.18.10).

-Otherwise, i is a getter invocation and the getter function m is looked up in S with respect to L, and its body is executed with this bound to the current value of this.
+Otherwise, i is a getter invocation.
+Let f be the result of looking up getter m in S with respect to L. The body of f is executed with this bound to the current value of this.
 The value of i is the result returned by the call to the getter function.